kyma-project/kyma-environment-broker/docs/contributor/05-20-e2e_tests.md

 The test executes the following steps:
 1. Provisions a Kyma runtime cluster.
-2. Runs Kyma runtime upgrade.
+2. Runs a Kyma runtime upgrade.
 3. Deprovisions the Kyma runtime instance and cleans up the resources.

 ### Test execution